I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 I mean, there's nothing you can do that doesn't affect some third rail.

-Well, you can say that social security is something people have paid into, and it is.
+Well, you can say that Social Security is something people have paid into, and it is.

-Uh, You know, Bush tried in his second term for Social Security reform, privatizing it and a small portion of it, not all of it, privatizing a portion of it, and then raising the retirement age for certain people.
+You know, Bush tried in his second term for Social Security reform, privatizing it and a small portion of it, not all of it, privatizing a portion of it, and then raising the retirement age for certain people.

-There's nothing that it this is going to cause havoc out there.
+But with so many people dependent on the federal government, there's nothing that this is going to cause havoc out there.

 The more people think some of this stuff is actually going to happen, the more havoc it's going to cause.